Documentation Index

 How much does it cost?

-$0.99 per successful query.
+$0.99 per query.
 Flat rate, no tiers, no subscriptions.
-Failed queries are never charged.
+For single-endpoint queries, failed requests are never charged.
+For batch requests (

 How do I authenticate?